Blosc/blogsite/pages/blosc-in-depth.rst

 Your contribution is very important to make Blosc as solid as possible.
-If you detect a bug or wish to propose an enhancement, feel free to open a new ticket or make yourself heard on the mailinglist.
+If you detect a bug or wish to propose an enhancement, feel free to open a new ticket or make yourself heard on the mailing list.
 Also, please note that we have a `Code of Conduct <https://github.com/Blosc/community/blob/master/code_of_conduct.md>`_ that you should make sure to read before contributing in any way.